Sharon Gannon: Animal rights

 Gannon is a lifelong and outspoken advocate for the rights of animals and ethical veganism.

 In 1999 she helped to set up the Animal Mukti Free Spay & Neuter Clinic at the Humane Society of New York City.
 It reduced the number of unwanted pets that had to be put down in the city by 30%.

 In 2004, with David Life, she was recognized as "Friend of Ferals" by the Humane Society of New York and Neighborhood Cats.
 The Farm Sanctuary awarded Gannon and life the 2008 Compassionate Living Award.
 She has worked with PETA on various projects and campaigns as a "vanguard member".
 She was nominated for the "Gutsiest Woman of the Year 1999" by Jane Magazine and awarded the Compassionate Living Award by Farm Sanctuary in 2008.

 Music and dance

 Gannon has performed on vocals and violin in various bands, and in 2010 issued a solo album Sharanam.
-She helped to found Audio Letter; its album It Is This It Is Not This was praised by critics.
+She and Sue Ann Harkey founded the band Audio Letter in 1980; its album It Is This It Is Not This was praised by critics.

 Gannon danced, directed and choreographed for her dance company Moon-Food in the 1980s.
 She and Life perform in the 2007 Asana: Sacred Dance of the Yogis; she features also in the 2008 Guruji.